← Back to 史記

 使

-Thereupon Wei Tuo suddenly rose to his feet and apologized to Lu Jia, saying: 'Having dwelt among barbarians for so long, I have greatly lost the rites and righteousness.'
-He then asked Lu Jia: 'Compared to Xiao He, Cao Can, and Han Xin, who am I most like in worthiness?'
+At this, Wei Tuo suddenly rose to his feet and apologized to Lu Jia, saying: 'Having dwelt among barbarians for so long, I have greatly lost the rites and righteousness.'
+He then asked Lu Jia: 'Compared to Xiao He, Cao Shen, and Han Xin, who am I most like in worthiness?'
 Lu Jia replied: 'Your Majesty resembles worthiness.'
 He asked again: 'Compared to the Emperor, who am I most like in worthiness?'
-Lu Jia replied: 'The Emperor arose from Feng and Pei, attacked the violent Qin, executed the strong Chu, raised benefits and eliminated harms for all under heaven, succeeded the enterprises of the Five Emperors and Three Kings, and unified governance of the central states.'
+Lu Jia replied: 'The Emperor arose from Feng and Pei, attacked the violent Qin, executed the strong Chu, brought benefits and removed harms for the realm, succeeded the enterprises of the Five Emperors and Three Kings, and unified governance of the central states.
 The people of the central states number in the hundreds of millions, the territory spans ten thousand li, occupying the fertile lands under heaven.
 The people are numerous and carriages many, all things abundantly rich.
-Governance is by one family—such a thing has never existed since heaven and earth were separated.'
-Now Your Majesty's forces do not exceed several tens of thousands, all barbarians and foreigners, situated in rugged terrain between mountains and seas—like a single commandery of Han.
+Governance is by one family—such a thing has never existed since heaven and earth were separated.
+Now Your Majesty's forces do not exceed several tens of thousands, all of them barbarian peoples, situated in rugged terrain between mountains and seas—like a single commandery of Han.
 Why then does Your Majesty compare yourself to Han!'
-Wei Tuo laughed heartily and said: 'If I had not arisen in the central states, how could I have become king here?'
+Wei Tuo laughed heartily and said: 'If I had not arisen in the central states, how could I have become king here?
 If I had been placed in the central states, why would I be any less than Han?'
-He was greatly delighted with Lu Jia and kept him as a guest, drinking together for several months.
-He said: 'In all of Yue there was no one worthy of conversation, but since you came, I hear daily what I have never heard before.'
+He was greatly delighted with Lu Jia and kept him as a guest, drinking together for many months.
+Zhao Tuo said: 'In all of Yue there was no one worthy of conversation; since you came, I hear daily what I have never heard before.'
 He presented Lu Jia with baggage worth a thousand gold pieces, and gave him an additional thousand in gold as a parting gift.
 Lu Jia thus succeeded in installing Zhao Tuo as King of Nanyue and securing his pledge to serve as a vassal and uphold the covenant with Han.
 When he returned and reported his success, Gaozu was greatly pleased and appointed Lu Jia as Grand Palace Grandee.

 12